-REQUEST Current Zoning: O-1(CD) (office, conditional)

-Proposed Zoning: R-12MF(CD) (multi-family residential,
+Current Zoning: O-1(CD) (office, conditional) Proposed Zoning: R-12MF(CD) (multi-family residential, conditional)

-conditional)

-LOCATION Approximately 9.34 acres located on the west side of East W.T.

-Harris Boulevard, north side of District Drive, and east side of
+Approximately 9.34 acres located on the west side of East W.T.
+Harris Boulevard, north side of District Drive, and east side of Shorthorn Street.

-Shorthorn Street.

-SUMMARY OF PETITION

-The petition proposes to allow 98 95 single family attached homes at a density of 10.5 10.17 dwelling units per acre on a vacant parcel of land located south of the intersection of E. W.T.
+SUMMARY OF PETITION The petition proposes to allow 98 95 single family attached homes at a density of 10.5 10.17 dwelling units per acre on a vacant parcel of land located south of the intersection of E. W.T.
 Harris Boulevard and Rocky River Road.

-PROPERTY OWNER PETITIONER

-AGENT/REPRESENTATIVE

-Grier Newell Properties LLC Drakeford Communities, LLC

-Anthony Fox/Parker Poe Adams and Bernstein, LLP

-COMMUNITY MEETING

-Meeting is required and has been held.
+PROPERTY OWNER PETITIONER AGENT/REPRESENTATIVE Grier Newell Properties LLC Drakeford Communities, LLC Anthony Fox/Parker Poe Adams and Bernstein, LLP COMMUNITY MEETING Meeting is required and has been held.
 Report available online.
-Number of people attending the Community Meeting: 25

-STAFF RECOMMENDATION

-Staff recommends approval of this petition upon resolution of outstanding issues related to environment, transportation and site and building design.

-Plan Consistency

-The petition is inconsistent with the Newell Small Area Plan's (2002) recommendation for office uses (as amended by rezoning petition 2005-024) on the site.

-Rationale for Recommendation

-The petition achieves the Plan's land use objective of "encouraging a range of housing types and densities that will meet the need of different types of households".
+Number of people attending the Community Meeting: 25 STAFF Staff recommends approval of this petition.
+RECOMMENDATION Plan Consistency The petition is inconsistent with the Newell Small Area Plan's (2002) recommendation for office uses (as amended by rezoning petition 2005-024) on the site.
+Rationale for Recommendation The petition achieves the Plan's land use objective of "encouraging a range of housing types and densities that will meet the need of different types of households".
+Single family attached housing can provide an appropriate transitional land use between the established single family neighborhood to the northwest and W.T.
+Harris Boulevard.